CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 In essence, `UiStore` acts as a **View Model** for the `Ui`.
 The reason why `UiStore` is separate from the `Model` is because a lot of the states used in `UiStore` are ui-specific states.
-Keeping them separate allows having a clear separation of concern between ui states and domain states.
+Keeping them separate allows a clear separation of concern between ui states and domain states.

 Since `UiStore` acts as a single universal state container for `Ui`, it also implements the **Singleton** pattern, to restrict the instantiation of the class to one object.